xemu-project/xemu-website/docs/docs/about.md

 Xbox game console, enabling people to play their original Xbox games on Windows, macOS, and Linux systems.

-This project is a continuation of the XQEMU project, originally started by espes in 2011 with significant contributions from Matt Borgerson (mborgerson), Jannik Vogel (JayFoxRox), and others. xemu is based on the excellent QEMU full system emulator project.
+xemu is maintained and developed by Matt Borgerson. xemu is a continuation of the XQEMU project, originally started by espes in 2011 with significant contributions from Matt Borgerson (mborgerson), Jannik Vogel (JayFoxRox), and others. xemu is based on the excellent QEMU full system emulator project.

 !!! warning "Disclaimer"